 Elsewhere, the wily ways of money-hungry colleges are not ameliorated by characters in the episodes and are left by the series as apparent warnings about the consequences of neoliberalism for the sector.
 Examples include the decision to rusticate rather than send-down an offending undergraduate because it is hoped his wealthy father will make a donation to the college (Daughters).
 In the same episode, a college fundraising campaign is callously rebranded a memorial appeal in ‘honour’ of a murdered don, knowing his popularity with alumni.
 This don was described in life by financially-minded colleagues thus: ‘his worth to the college wasn’t just his scholarship, it was keeping all this standing.
 And students and dons in it’ (Daughters).
-Speeches by the University Chancellor become cynical fundraising ploys e witness his notes being tweaked to draw forth donations from Oxford’s namesakes internationally and he jokes with colleagues about the way in which any one with enough money can buy posterity at Oxford, getting their name into ‘the Bidding Prayerlt's something we say at the beginning of each academic year.
+Speeches by the University Chancellor become cynical fundraising ploys.
+We witness his notes being tweaked to draw forth donations from Oxford’s namesakes internationally and he jokes with colleagues about the way in which any one with enough money can buy posterity at Oxford, getting their name into ‘the Bidding Prayer: ‘lt's something we say at the beginning of each academic year.
 Naming our benefactors.
 Thanking God…Your name does get recited, and the Warden and FeIIows have to Iisten’ (Twilight).
-The spectre of donors getting a say on everything from architectural designs are perceived to threaten Oxford’s existing aesthetics to the content of degree programmes is raised in the same episode (though resistance to these changes also problematised in the episode as rooted in xenophobia and racism).
+The spectre of donors getting a say on everything from architectural designs, which are perceived to threaten Oxford’s existing aesthetics, to the content of degree programmes is raised in the same episode (though resistance to these changes is also problematised in the episode as rooted in xenophobia and racism).

 Where is Morse positioned in all of this?
-The novels clearly establish him to be a life-long Labour voter. e articulates several critiques of neoliberalism in the university throughout the series – especially where the academic characters are complacent about, or even criminally driven by, it.
+The novels clearly establish him to be a life-long Labour voter.
+He articulates several critiques of neoliberalism in the university throughout the series – especially where the academic characters are complacent about, or even criminally driven by, it.
 In Twilight, he rails against the attack on the humanities under the Tory government of the period (see Carter 1990, 251), positioning as his enemy, and the enemy of the law, anyone who ‘hates arts and ideas’ (this is his attempt to profile the killer in this particular episode).
 The episode concludes with Morse sighing: ‘Art and life, Lewis.
 Art and life… AIways preferred art, myseIf.
-Don't know about life’, suggesting not just his characterisation in the television series as a lonely, unworldly bachelor (unlike his strip-club visiting incarnation in the novels) but the value he places on the escapist functions of art.
+Don't know about life’, suggesting not just his characterisation in the television series as a lonely, unworldly bachelor (unlike his strip-club visiting incarnation in the novels) but the value he places on the escapist functions of art, a related sector despised by Thatcher.